 Photography Studio: Services dedicated to the creation, production and editing of digital images.

 Fabrication Lab (Fab Lab): Services dedicated to use of makerspace resources and basic electronics/engineering instruction.

-Game Design: Services dedicated to the use of virtual reality and game design resources.
+Game Development Lab: Services dedicated to the use of virtual reality and game design resources.

-Interactive Media Wall: A 12’ x 8’ display wall for collaboration or presentations.
+LED Wall: A seamless 165” LED wall for collaboration or presentations.

 Conference Room: A meeting space that accommodates groups up to 30, complete with web-conferencing for presentations and networking.

 Tech Central: A dedicated presentation space for meetups and special events.

 Classes, Workshops, Meetups: Our instructors are subject matter experts.